 \section{Abstract}

 The success and popularity of deep learning is on the rise, partially due to powerful deep learning frameworks such as TensorFlow and PyTorch that make it easier to develop deep learning models.
 However, these libraries also come with steep learning curves, since programming in these frameworks is quite different from traditional imperative programming with explicit loops and conditionals.
 In this work, we present a tool called \tool\ for programming by example in TensorFlow. \tool\ uses a bottom-up weighted enumerative search, with value-based pruning of equivalent expressions and flexible type- and value-based filtering to ensure that expressions adhere to various requirements imposed by the TensorFlow library.
-We also train models that predict TensorFlow operations from features of the input and output tensors and natural language descriptions of tasks, and use the models to prioritize relevant operations during the search. \tool\ solves 63 of 70 real-world tasks within 5 minutes, often achieving superhuman performance---finding solutions that are simpler than those written by TensorFlow experts, in less time as well.
+We train models to predict TensorFlow operations from features of the input and output tensors and natural language descriptions of tasks, to prioritize relevant operations during search. \tool\ solves 63 of 70 real-world tasks within 5 minutes, sometimes finding simpler solutions in less time compared to experienced human programmers.

 \ccsdesc[300]{Software and its engineering~Automatic programming} \ccsdesc[500]{Software and its engineering~Programming by example}